-[based on two sharing a double or twin-bedded room]
+[per person, based on sharing a double-, twin- or triple-bedded room]

 - Enjoy four days in France and two in Italy.

 - Stay in the best accommodation available and experience a night in a private room in refuge Elisabetta.

 - Start in vibrant Chamonix and finish in idyllic Courmayeur.